PeppeL-G/course-material/src/courses/android-development/README.md

 More information about this later, but what's important for you to know now is that:

-* Swedish students will not work with international students in this course (the groups you use in this course will be used in the Gruppdynamik course as well).
+* Swedish students will not work with international students in this course (the project work groups you use in this course will be used in the Gruppdynamik course as well).
 * Swedish students failing to participate in the project work in this course will have a hard time passing the Gruppdynamik course since they won't have a diary of good enough quality to use in that course.
 :::